Tiffany Foxx: 2009–11: June 5

-"June 5" was a female rap group from St. Louis, Missouri formed in 2009 signed under Mizay Entertainment that included (in addition to Foxx) such as Scar Ladon, and Brooke Holladay.
-The group came about when all three girls met on June 5, 2009.
+"June 5" was a female rap group from St. Louis, Missouri formed in 2009 signed under Mizay Entertainment.
+Foxx, Scar Ladon and Brooke Holladay met on June 5, 2009.
 Foxx stated “When we first came together we met because we were all in the business, So we joined forces on June 5th and became the group June 5th.”
 On March 24, 2010, June 5 released their first mixtape called, HERstory.

 2012–present: Solo career

 In 2012, rapper Lil' Kim signed Foxx to her label, International Rock Star Records.
 Together, the two have released two songs, "Twisted" and "Jay-Z", both of which have accompanying music videos.
 In the music video for "Twisted", Miley Cyrus supported her friends Lil' Kim and Foxx by appearing in the music video.

 On October 15, 2013, Foxx appeared on the BET Hip Hop Awards BET cypher.
 On Christmas Day, Foxx revealed the artwork for her upcoming mixtape titled King Foxx which was released on Valentine's Day.
 Foxx also joined the cast of VH1's Love & Hip Hop: Atlanta, which premiered on April 20, 2015.

 In 2018, Foxx released singles "War Zone" and "If I Do It" which were included in her upcoming album.

 On November 21, 2018, Tiffany Foxx released Bad Bitch Commandments.